Changelog

 · Other bug fixes, minor changes, code improvements and enhancements.

-What’s new in Nexus Root Toolkit 1.6.1: November 30th, 2012
+Nexus Root Toolkit 1.6.1: November 30th, 2012

 · Fixed device connectivity checks to work properly with the Nexus10